pagopa/rtd-ms-decrypter/README.md

-# rtd-ms-decrypter
+# rtd-ms-decrypterImpl
 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'it.gov.pagopa.rtd.ms.rtd-ms-decrypter' is invalid and this project uses 'it.gov.pagopa.rtd.ms.rtdmsdecrypter' instead.
+* The original package name 'it.gov.pagopa.rtd.ms.rtd-ms-decrypterImpl' is invalid and this project uses 'it.gov.pagopa.rtd.ms.rtdmsdecrypter' instead.

 # Getting Started